Finland national football team: Late 20th century

 Finland missed out on qualification for Euro 1980 by just a point and for the 1986 World Cup by two points.
 Finland was invited to take part in the 1980 Summer Olympics in Moscow after many Western countries announced they would boycott the games, but failed to progress from its group.

 By the mid-1990s Finland started to have more players in high-profile European leagues, led by Ajax superstar Jari Litmanen.
 In 1996, Euro 1992-winning coach Richard Møller Nielsen was hired to take Finland to the 1998 World Cup.
 The team enjoyed mixed fortunes in the campaign, the high points of which were a draw and a win away to Norway and Switzerland respectively.
 Going into the last match, Finland needed a win at home to Hungary to earn a place in the play-offs.
 They led the game 1–0 going into injury time, but scored an own goal, and their qualification campaign was over.
 Møller Nielsen also tried to lead Finland to Euro 2000.
 In that campaign the Finns recorded a sensational win away to Turkey, but couldn't compete with Germany and Turkey in the long run.

-Jari Litmanen is widely regarded as Finland's greatest footballer of all time.

 Antti Muurinen succeeded Møller Nielsen as coach in 2000.
 He had arguably the most talented group of Finnish players ever at his disposal, including players such as Antti Niemi, Sami Hyypiä, Teemu Tainio and Mikael Forssell in addition to the legendary Litmanen.
 The team performed quite well under him in qualification for the 2002 World Cup despite a difficult group, earning two draws against Germany and a home draw with England as well as beating Greece 5–1 in Helsinki.
 In the end, however, England and Germany proved too strong, and the Finns finished third in the group, although they were the only team in the group not to lose at home.
 Hopes were high going into qualification for Euro 2004 after the promising previous campaign and friendly wins over the likes of Norway, Belgium and Portugal (which saw the Finns jump from 40th to 30th in the Elo ranking).
 However, Finland started the campaign by losing to Wales and Yugoslavia (later Serbia and Montenegro, now two separate nations).
 These losses were followed by two defeats by Italy, and a 3–0 home win over Serbia and Montenegro was little consolation as the Finns finished fourth in the group.
 In qualification for the 2006 World Cup, Finland failed to score a single point in six matches against the top three teams in their group, the Netherlands, the Czech Republic and Romania.
 Muurinen was sacked in June 2005 and replaced by caretaker Jyrki Heliskoski, but results didn't improve.